GeauxWeisbeck4/geauxweisbeck4.dev-v3/README.md

 Welcome to my personal website and digital garden, [GeauxWesibeck4.dev](https://geauxweisbeck4.dev).
 This is version 3.0 of my personal website and it is also serving as my first official digital garden - I've had "digital gardens" in the past that didn't really follow the expectation of working in public.

+Version 3.0.0 has been released and more is coming on the horizon.

 ## Purpose